Byrrajus12/gesture-surface-input/README.md

 # Gesture Surface Input

 A real-time virtual keyboard and mouse using only a webcam and hand gestures.
+The primary idea is to implement and use keyboards and mouses just with visuals, and focus on reducing input delay.

 ## Features
 - Calibrate any flat surface as an input zone